How to Cut My Operations Time as a Coach?

 Maximizing the effectiveness of coaching sessions while minimizing preparation time is a skill that can significantly enhance a coach's efficiency.
 Here are strategies to optimize both session planning and execution:

 Preparation is Key: Start with a solid session plan.
-Utilize digital templates for various types of sessions to streamline the planning process.
+To streamline the planning process, utilize digital templates for various types of sessions.
 These templates can be easily customized for each client, saving time while ensuring each session is focused and productive.

 Focus on Core Objectives: Identify the primary goal for each session ahead of time.
 This clarity helps in eliminating unnecessary content and activities, making sessions more concise and impactful.